 Of course you don’t.
 Laughter burst through Harry’s lips.

 ‘You find their betrayal funny, Harry?’
-Voldemort’s slitted pupils bored into his, then he turned away.
+Voldemort’s slitted pupils bored into him and he turned away.
 ‘I suppose I might find the similarity amusing too, were I in your shoes.’

 Harry cleared his thoughts of everything but the circle of dark on the white page.

 Voldemort released a soft laugh.
 ‘I will have my repayment from all of you.
 A second chance to prove you meant the words we spoke together when you took my mark.
 When you have fulfilled your debt to me, we will stand alongside each other once more and remake this country in our image.’
 He moved back to the centre of the circle.
 ‘Perhaps, though, some of you feel that Avery was right?
 That there is a reason to fear.
 Dumbledore, that champion of the undeserving rabble, walks in your nightmares, or maybe you even fear Harry Potter…‘

 A sinking feeling crept back into Harry’s gut.

 ‘Of course, my lord.’
 She passed a long, pale wand to Voldemort.
 ‘Is that all, master—’